AzmiHaider92/PainterByNumbers/README.md

 </p>

 **Contrastive network**: I've also exprimented with two CNNs (instead of three, still with **shared weight** between the two CNNs).
 For this, a contrastive loss was used.
-In this network, two paintings of different artists are given and the goal is to push their feature vectors far from each other.
+In this network, two paintings and a label are given and the goal is to push their feature vectors closer if the label=0 (paintings are from the same artist) or push ehir feature vectors far from each other incase the label=1 (paintings are from different artists).
 I think the triplet approach is much stronger as it does what the contrastive approach does and more.
 Nevertheless, my code has the two approaches and can be switched with a simple flag **pair_triplet** ( False=contrastive ; True=Triplet).
 .
+**Note:**
+The artists and paintings in each step are all randomly chosen.

 # The architechture:
 The input image is of size 256x256x3.